 David Rutley was elected as the Member of Parliament for Macclesfield at the general election in 2010, and was re-elected at the General Election of 2015.

 David works hard for Macclesfield.
 He is committed to serving every constituent regardless of their political views and holds regular advice surgeries across the constituency.
 David is actively working to strengthen the local economy, revitalise Macclesfield town centre, keep health care local at Macclesfield Hospital and tackle traffic congestion in Poynton.
 He is also committed to safeguarding village life, improving broadband services in rural communities and protecting the area's beautiful countryside.
 David supports the important work of many community groups in Macclesfield, Bollington, Disley, Poynton, Prestbury and the surrounding villages.

 In May 2015, David wa appointed as Parliamentary Private Secretary to the Rt Hon Iain Duncan Smith MP, Secretary of State for Work and Pensions.
 In July 2014, David was appointed as Parliamentary Private Secretary to the Rt Hon David Lidington MP, Minister for Europe (2014-15), and to the Rt Hon Damian Green MP, Minister for Policing & Criminal Justice (2012-14) and Minister for Immigration (2010-12).
-David was elected to the influential Treasury Select Committee, after the 2010 general election, and served on the Committee until his appointment, in November 2010, as a Parliamentary Private Secretary.
+David was elected to the influential Treasury Select Committee, after the 2010 general election, and served on the Committee until his appointment in November 2010 as a Parliamentary Private Secretary.
 David is the Co-Chairman of the All Party Parliamentary Group (APPG) on Mountaineering and Secretary of the APPG on National Parks, as well as being a member of several other APPGs, including those on China, Pharmaceuticals and Financial Education for Young People.